 details.
 Its square root, the Pearson correlation can also be used as

-consistent default penalty parameter of P = 0.
+use of a consistent default penalty parameter of \(P=0\).

-the slope (eq. @ref(eq:r2)) and will score poorly for segments without
+@ref(eq:r2)) and will score poorly for segments without slope (Fig.

-between data and the regression line does not depend on the slope (eq.
+y_i\) between data and the regression line does not depend on the

-@ref(eq:var)) and is for many cases the better choice and the
+slope (eq. @ref(eq:var)) and is for many cases the better choice

 See Section @ref(scoring) for a short discussion on the choice of the built-in scoring functions.
 Section @ref(lines) discusses the handling of straight horizontal or vertical lines (with zero variance) in the data.
 And Sections @ref(matrix) and @ref(generic) introduce custom scoring options.